SkillsFundingAgency/CFS-Backend/CalculateFunding.Api.External/Swagger/DocsTopContents.v3.md

 ﻿# Calculate Funding Service
 # Service Context
 ### Purpose of the Service
-The Calculate Funding Service manages the specification, calculation, testing and publishing of provider allocations.
+The Calculate Funding Service manages the specification, calculation, testing and publishing of funding.
 It's main responsibilities include:

-* Specifying funding policies, linked to funding streams and allocation lines
-* Defining calculations that implement specified policies
-* Defining and importing datasets that provider source data required by the calculations
-* Supporting the creation and execution of test scenarios that validate the calculation results
-* Supporting the publishing of correct allocations through viewing the results of tests and calculations
-* Providing an API that allows external systems to obtain details of published allocations
+* Providing an API that allows external systems to obtain details of published funding

 ## Governance